 After a claim (if total loss)

 - Q.P.F. no. 1 does not automatically end in the event of a claim and compensation.
-Q.P.F. no. 1 will be “transferred” to the replacement vehicle and the insured can then purchase a new Q.E.F. no. 43 endorsement.
+Q.P.F. no. 1 will be “transferred” to the replacement vehicle and you will then be able to purchase a new Q.E.F. no. 43 endorsement.

-If you purchased your coverage from a dealership when you bought or leased your vehicle, you may cancel the contract within 10 days of signing, at no cost (section 441 of the ARDFPS).
+Right to rescind If you purchased your coverage from a dealership when you bought or leased your vehicle, you may cancel the contract within 10 days of signing, at no cost (section 441 of the

 - The insurer cannot terminate it, other than for non-payment.